DuncanHook/DuncanHook.github.io/index.md

 <ul>
   <li>
     My senior project from SPU.
 I together with my 3 teammates created a voice assistant focused on Software Developers.It can search (some) code documentation with a voice         prompt such as "aYo, c++ vectors" and it will take you to the C++ reference page for vectors.
-It also supports general things such as playing music, asking it to set an         alarm, do a general search without searching official documentation, etc. <br><br>
+It also supports general things such as playing music, asking it to set an         alarm, do a general search without searching official documentation, etc. <br>
-    For a short demonstration of aYo in action [Click Here](https://youtu.be/NI9LOugluAI?t=53)<br>
     Created as a Group
   </li>
 </ul>

+For a short demonstration of aYo in action [Click Here](https://youtu.be/NI9LOugluAI?t=53)<br>
 [GitHub](https://github.com/DuncanHook/aYo)
 <br>